Kaylaesmith1/activities-backend-api/README.md

 - As a developer/superuser I can view a list of all events so that I can see all events currently in the backend API.
 - As a developer/superuser I can look at a specific event by ID so that I can view the event details of a singular event.
 - As a developer/superuser I can edit a specific event by ID so that information remains updated in the API pertaining to that event.
-- As a developer/superuser I can delete a specific event so that no erroneous information will appear on the site (or in the backend API) if the event details are incorrect or the event has been cancelled.
+- As a developer/superuser I can delete a specific event so that no erroneous information will appear on the site (or in the backend API) if the event details are incorrect or irrelevant.

 ### EPIC | Reviews
-As the developer, I can create a reviews section so registered, logged-in users can leave a review comment and 1-5 star review of an activity or event.
+As the developer, I can create a reviews section so registered, logged-in users can leave a review comment and 0-5 star review of an activity or event.

 #### User Stories
 - As a developer/user I can create a review and rating so that other logged-in users can see what I thought about an event.
 - As a developer/user I can look at all reviewed events so that I can see the opinions of other users through data stored in the API.
-- As a developer/user I can edit my own review and save it so that irrelevant information is no longer stored in the API.
+- As a superuser I can edit any review and save it so that irrelevant information is no longer stored in the API.
-- As a developer/user I can delete my own review so that that data is removed from the API.
+- As a superuser I can delete any review so that that data is removed from the API.

 ### EPIC | Contact
 As the developer I can create a contact page with a form so that logged-in users can get in touch with city officials managing the site and events.

 #### User Stories
-- As a developer/superuser I can create a contact page so that I can see message sent from logged-in users.
+- As a developer/superuser I can create a contact page so that I can see messages sent from logged-in users.

 ### EPIC | Testing & Documentation